Topics Held "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)

 Director, Market Access & Orphan Drug Policy Lead, EFPIA Ms. Tina Taube

-He gave an overview of the proposed amendments to the General Medicines Act published by the European Commission in April 2023 regarding the purpose of the amendments, incentives to promote innovation, improved access to medicines, and stable supply.
+Explanation of the proposed amendments to the General Medicines Act published by the European Commission in April 2023 was given, including the purpose of the amendments, incentives to promote innovation, and an overview of the proposed amendments regarding improved access to and stable supply of medicines.
 He also explained EFPIA's views on these contents and its efforts to date.

 Compulsory Licensing